 - Freezing the Small Business Multiplier: The small business multiplier will be frozen at 49.9p for the 2025/26 tax year.

-- Adjusting the Standard Multiplier: The standard multiplier will be uprated in line with the Consumer Price Index (CPI), increasing from 54.6p to 55.5p, resulting in increased rates bills for any property with a rateable value above £51,000.
+- Adjusting the Standard Multiplier: The standard multiplier will be uprated in line with the Consumer Price Index (CPI), increasing from 54.6p to 55.5p.
+This will result in increased rates bills for any property with a rateable value above £51,000.

 - Extending Relief for Retail, Hospitality, and Leisure: The Retail, Hospitality, and Leisure (RHL) relief scheme will be extended for another year, with a reduced relief level of 40% down from 75% and capped at £110,000 per business.
 This will inevitably lead to significantly increased rates bills from 01/04/2025 in these sectors.